2020 Hong Kong national security law: Provisions

 People prosecuted under the law will face different judges with special designation to the Hong Kong judiciary; BBC China correspondent Stephen McDonell wrote on 30 June that Hong Kong's judges are independent and can appropriately interpret the law, which the Chinese government will not accept, and so judges will be appointed for this matter by the Chief Executive directly.
 McDonell writes that this is "effectively installed by Beijing".
 This brought into question the role of Commonwealth of Nations, including many British, justices that hear cases in Hong Kong, though Chief Justice Geoffrey Ma spoke up on 2 July to say that judges will be chosen by merit rather than political affiliation, and foreign judges will be permitted.
 Some cases in Hong Kong can be held without juries if it is deemed they contain state secrets; similarly, the press and public will not be allowed to observe some court proceedings for some cases.
 The Guardian pointed out that closed-door trials are often used in mainland China in cases involving political dissidents.
 The law does not presume bail will be granted for those arrested under it, and there is no limit to how long these people may be held.

+Amendments gazetted on 23 March 2026 were the first major amendments to the law since its enactment.
+Among other things it renders denying passwords or decryption tools during national security investigations punishable with up to a year of imprisonment.
+Comparatively the UK punishes the same offence with up to five years' imprisonment.
+Overseas political organisations or their agents that fail to provide information to authorities can now face a maximum of one year's imprisonment, up from six months.
+Those providing false or misleading information can face up to three years' imprisonment.
+Customs officers have also been empowered to seize articles, including books and publications, deemed seditious to prevent them from entering the city from overseas.